garengh4/create-react-app/README.md

 ## About
 - demo at https://react-shantanu-2.azurewebsites.net
 - `create-react-app <appName>` creates the starter code and installs all node_modules needed
-- `npm run start` to deploy frontend on `http://locahost:3000`
+- `npm run start` to deploy frontend on `http://locahost:5000`
-- `npm run server` to deploy backend on `http://localhost:4000/users` and `http://localhost:4000/defects`
+- `npm run server` to deploy backend on `http://localhost:4000/users` and `http://localhost:4000/defects` and `http://localhost:4000/todos`
+- login: tester, tester123. developer, developer123

 ## Issues
 - `npx create-react-app react-app` has 6 high severity vulnerabilities.